Introduction - Department of Education

 - use recognised arm and leg actions, lying on their front and back

-- use a range of recognised strokes and personal survival skills (for example, front crawl, backstroke, sculling, floating and surface diving)
+- use a range of recognised strokes and personal survival skills (which includes, front crawl, backstroke, breaststroke, sculling, floating and surface diving)

 Section 2 - What children should be taught at Key Stage 2